Know before you go

 Not sure if you need a hospital?
 The GP Assist Helpline can provide advice on 1800 022 222.

 Along the trails, you will notice bright red Emergency Locator Signs.
-The signs display a sticker indicating the trail name, how far along the total length of the trail you are, and emergency information including the unique Location ID, ///what3words, and lat/long coordinates.
-The stickers look a little like this:
+The signs display a sticker indicating the trail name, how far along the total length of the trail the sign is, and location information of the sign, including the unique Location ID, what3words coordinates, and standard lat/long coordinates.

-This example sign indicates it is located on the trail named “Keystone” at 1.2kms out of a total trail length of 2.5kms.
+This example sticker indicates the sign is located on the trail named “Keystone” at 1.2kms out of a total trail length of 2.8kms.

-If you have to call emergency services, find the nearest sign by continuing forward or backward along the trail until you find one (they’re every 500m at most) and quote the Location ID, the what3words, or the coordinates so they can locate you sooner.
+If you need to call emergency services for yourself or a fellow trail user, head to the nearest sign by moving forward or backward along the trail until you find one (they’re every 500m at most).
+Call 000 and quote the Location ID, the what3words, or the coordinates to the operator so emergency services can locate you sooner.
+The sign locations are also marked on Trailforks as waypoints containing the same information as the stickers, providing a faster alternative to moving the physical sign location.

 For all maintenance issues, please call Council on 03 6382 8800 or log the issue on the website.